Harmony in the Garden Blog

 Penstemon ‘Midnight Masquerade’ is another of my favorites that has done incredibly well living in the flood-zone/dry-zone.

-I’ve also found this variety to be one of the few maroon penstemons that retains its lovely dark colors throughout the summer heat.
+I’ve also found this variety to be one of the few maroon penstemons that retain much of its moody dark colors throughout the summer heat.

-Other maroon penstemons tend to lose their colors, turning olive green.
+Other maroon penstemons tend to lose their colors in the heat of summer, and turn olive green.

 designing rain garden

-The section of the garden is visible from my FAVORITE part of my house – the covered porch.
+This area of the garden is visible from my favorite part of my house – the covered porch.

 Therefore, the new rain garden needed to look good every day of the year, even in late winter/early spring.